 So far as we have built pipelines we have accepted the default parameters for the pipeline objects.
-As we have seen in the exercises of Chapter 2, it is common to have to modify the parameters of the objects using the object inspector.
+As we have seen in the exercises of Chapter 2, it is common to have to modify the parameters of the objects using the properties panel.

 In Python scripting, we use the proxy returned from the creation functions to manipulate the pipeline objects.
-These proxies are in fact Python objects with class attributes that correspond to the same properties you set in the Object Inspector.
-They have the same names as those in the object inspector with spaces and other illegal characters removed.
+These proxies are in fact Python objects with class attributes that correspond to the same properties you set in the properties panel.
+They have the same names as those in the properties panel with spaces and other illegal characters removed.
 You can set them by simply assigning them a value.